Singaporeans: Racial and ethnic groups

-Men of various ethnicities – Chinese, Malay, and Indian gather at a street corner in Singapore, circa 1900.
+Men of Chinese, Malay, and Indian ethnicities gather at a street corner in Singapore, circa 1900.

-As of 2025, Singaporeans with Chinese ancestry make up 75.5%, Malays make up 15.1%, Indians make up 7.6%, and residents of "other" descent make up 1.8% of the 3,660,700 of the citizen population.
-To avoid physical racial segregation and formation of ethnic enclaves common in other multi-racial societies, the Singaporean government implemented the "Ethnic Integration Policy" (EIP) in 1989 where each block of public housing units are sold to families from ethnicities roughly comparable to the national average.
+Singaporeans with Chinese ancestry make up 75.5% of the citizen population of 3,660,700, Malays make up 15.1%, Indians 7.6%, and residents of "other" descent 1.8%, as of 2025.
+To avoid physical racial segregation and formation of ethnic enclaves common in other multi-racial societies, the Singaporean government implemented the "Ethnic Integration Policy" (EIP) in 1989, where each block of public housing units are sold to families from ethnicities roughly comparable to the national average.

 Today, the Chinese–Malay–Indian–Others (CMIO) model is the dominant organising framework of race in Singapore.
-The country also celebrates Racial Harmony Day to commemorate the 1964 race riots in Singapore and to remember the consequences of racial disharmony the country experienced during the 1964 racial riots, which were a series of riots that resulted in a total of 36 deaths and 560 others suffered severe injuries.
+The country celebrates Racial Harmony Day to commemorate the 1964 race riots in Singapore, which resulted in 36 people dying and 560 suffering severe injuries, and to remember the consequences of racial disharmony the country experienced during the riots.

-Singaporeans of other ethnicities, notably the Arabs, Armenians, Eurasians and Sri Lankans are classified into broader ethnic groups under the CMIO model.
-For example, the Javanese are classified under the "Malay" ethnic group, the Peranakans are classified under the "Chinese" ethnic group and the Sikhs are classified under the "Indian" ethnic group.
+Singaporeans of other ethnicities, notably Arabs, Armenians, Eurasians and Sri Lankans, are classified into broader ethnic groups under the CMIO model.
+For example, Javanese are classified under the "Malay" ethnic group, Peranakans under "Chinese" and Sikhs under "Indian".
 There is some debate over the CMIO model, as certain subgroups argue that they do not identify with the broader categories it assigns.